Spanish Prime Minister Takes Unprecedented Step To Dissolve Catalan Government

 The push within Catalonia to secede from the rest of Spain, a country composed of 17 autonomous regions, has played out in dramatic fashion over recent weeks.

-Forces in favor of Catalan independence, angered by what they see as their prosperous region's subsidization via taxes of Spain's less economically successful regions, held an election on October 1 over whether to declare break away from the rest of the country.
-Roughly 90 percent of voters approved independence, although estimates showed only half of Catalans went to the polls, as NPR's Scott Neuman reported.
+Forces in favor of Catalan independence, angered by what they see as their prosperous region's subsidization via taxes of Spain's less economically successful regions, held an election on Oct.
+1 over whether to secede.
+Roughly 90 percent of voters approved independence, although estimates showed that only half of Catalans went to the polls, as NPR's Scott Neuman reported.

-Spanish courts had already ruled the election illegal and Spain's police countered pro-independence forces, in some cases violently, in an effort to stop the vote.
+Spanish courts had already ruled the election illegal, and Spain's police countered pro-independence forces, in some cases violently, in an effort to stop the vote.

-Following the chaotic referendum, Prime minister Rajoy demanded that Puigdemont, the Catalan leader, publicly clarify whether or not his region had indeed moved to secede from Spain.
-(He additionally required that the answer be "no").
-More than one deadline for the clarification came and went with Puigdemont instead choosing an ambivalent stance: he proclaimed he now possessed a "mandate" to secede but was immediately pausing independence efforts to allow for talks.
+Following the chaotic referendum, Rajoy demanded that Puigdemont publicly clarify whether his region had indeed moved to secede from Spain.
+(He additionally required that the answer be "no.") More than one deadline for the clarification came and went with Puigdemont instead choosing an ambivalent stance: He proclaimed he now possessed a "mandate" to secede but was immediately pausing independence efforts to allow for talks.

-Thursday, Rajoy said the ambiguity could not continue, paving the way for Saturday's invocation of Article 155.
+On Thursday, Rajoy said the ambiguity could not continue, paving the way for Saturday's invocation of Article 155.

 The prime minister received support for his move to revoke Catalonia's autonomy this week from his opposition party, the Socialists, as well as French President Emmanuel Macron and German Chancellor Angela Merkel, according to Reuters.